doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

 the target(s) to be checked.
 However, using options and gathering these in conf-files facilitates checks.

-Configuration options follow a specific syntax with case-insensitive option names (e.g. kEy-WorD).
+Configuration options follow a specific syntax with option names.

 .. code-block:: bash